Twitter hasn’t had the easiest time adjusting to the new social media landscape.

 It’s like equalizer presets on your stereo system, optimized for specific purposes.

-Tailored audiences can be used to remarket to people who have visited your website, used your mobile app, or just upload your customer list.
+Custom audiences can be used to remarket to people who have visited your website, used your mobile app, or just upload your customer list.

 This is helpful for zeroing in on people already familiar with your brand who just haven’t followed you on Twitter yet.